chunmeifeng/T2Net/README.md

 ```

+## News!
-## We have upload the mask file.
+* We have upload the mask file.
-## Before our project, you need to convert the nii file to .mat file first.
+* Before our project, you need to convert the nii file to .mat file first.